Urban-Meteorology-Reading/UMEP-Docs/docs/source/Getting_Started.rst

 Recommended Installation Steps of QGIS on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: The migration of UMEP into QGIS3 is planned for the Autumn of 2018.
+In the meantime, use UMEP with the LTR version of QGIS (2.18).

 #.
 Visit `QGIS <http://www.qgis.org>`__ and go to the download page.
 Preferably, choose the `OSGEO4W Network Installer (64-bit) <http://download.osgeo.org/osgeo4w/osgeo4w-setup-x86_64.exe>`__, start the installation and choose *installation (64-bit) For Advanced Users*.
 #. **To install the latest version (3.x)**, start the installation and choose *Express Desktop Install*.